JUMP TO:

 How Strava Handles Activities in North Korea:

 That now-Strava-deleted-user lives outside North Korea, and is studying North Korea for her doctorate.
-In addition, she also has a YouTube channel (and other social media bits), that are a blend of ultra running + insights into North Korea from an outsiders perspective.
+In addition, she also has a YouTube channel (and other social media bits), that are a blend of ultra running + insights into North Korea from an outsider’s perspective.
 Again, I’m definitely not here to advocate going to North Korea.
 Nor am I here to judge her and her study of North Korea.
 After all, the study of all countries and cultures is important to understanding them.
 Instead, I’m here to ‘free the GPS track’.
 It’s like the ‘free the nipple’, only less exciting.

-While on one of these aforementioned tourist trips, she went on a run, and recorded that with their GPS watch (specifically, a Garmin Forerunner 265 by the looks of it).
+While on one of these aforementioned tourist trips, she went on a run, and recorded that with her GPS watch (specifically, a Garmin Forerunner 265 by the looks of it).
 Note that while technically North Korea has historically prohibited standalone GPS devices, it appears that these days they turn a blind eye to watches, given most smartwatches have GPS in them today.
 Same goes for phones (which are permitted for tourism trips).

 Of course, there’s no publicly accessible internet in North Korea, thus the person waited till they got home to upload the workout.
 After uploading the workout, they received a notice that their account had been terminated, for violating Strava’s Terms and Conditions.
 Here’s a screenshot of that Instagram story: